GaloisInc/FreeRTOS-Xen/README.md

 Step 2: Building an application
 -------------------------------

 To build an application with `FreeRTOS.a`, compile it and link it against the library.
-The details of this process are somewhat tedious, so this distribution includes a sample Makefile for this purpose which you can customize for your application.
-See `Makefile.example` in the root of the distribution.
+The details of this process are somewhat tedious, but this distribution includes an example application and Makefile in the Example/ directory.
+Once you've built the FreeRTOS library as described in Step 1:

+  $ cd Example/
+  $ make

+The resulting Example.bin kernel image can be used to create a virtual machine as described in the next section.

 Running a FreeRTOS VM
 ---------------------